horo-t/subresource-signed-exchange/signed-exchange-subresource-subtitution-explainer.md

    - No
 1. How does this specification distinguish between behavior in first-party and third-party contexts?
    - This feature treats all entities (the distributor of signed exchange, the publisher site, the origin of subresource URL) as third-party origins.
    - To avoid leaking user-specific data in the distributor of signed exchange, the prefetch request must not contain credentials.
-This is covered by the  “Prefetch and double-key caching” issue.
+This is covered by the  "Prefetch and double-key caching" issue.
    - The origin of subresource URL could be different from the origin of publisher site.
 The cross origin security checks (CORS/CORB/CORP/..) must be executed while reading the response from the cached signed exchanges.
 1. How does this specification work in the context of a user agent’s Private \ Browsing or "incognito" mode?
    - No difference while the user is browsing sites in Private mode.
-   - If the user opens a link in private mode while browsing in normal mode (eg: “Open link in incognito window”), the prefetched signed exchanges must be ignored.
+   - If the user opens a link in private mode while browsing in normal mode (eg: "Open link in incognito window"), the prefetched signed exchanges must be ignored.
 1. Does this specification have a "Security Considerations" and "Privacy Considerations" section?
    - Yes
 1. Does this specification allow downgrading default security characteristics?